Using Artificial Intelligence to Schedule Athletics Meets

 2

-Starter’s Assistant — checks all athletes are behind the line.
-If unavailable, the starter can also do this task.
+Starter’s Assistant — checks all athletes are behind the line before the start.